 At this point you may be saying to yourself, “This sounds great, but let’s be realistic.
 I live in a modern world, filled with the demands of a crazy work environment, mounting deadlines and a busy family life.
 I am interrupted constantly and can’t focus when I sit down.”

-It is a process of choosing to slow down to pay attention.
+It’s a process of choosing to slow down and pay attention.

-This may feel so foreign that you cannot believe it is possible or feasible.
+This may feel so foreign that you can’t believe it’s possible or feasible.
 I get it.
-They are powerful habits.
-But you are powerful too.
+These are powerful habits.
+But you’re powerful, too.
 You do get to choose.
-And your first choice may be to reach out for support to create this new habit of mind.

-Are you ready to leave your doubts behind, improve your focus and the quality of your life?
+Are you ready to do something different?
+Are you ready to improve the quality of your life?